juanma-wp/enterprise-block-editor/Perplexity-prompt.md

 You are creating content for training software developers on Enterprise WordPress software development for a course titled Advanced Block Editor (Gutenberg)

-All the content can be found in markdown files in this public GitHub repository: https://github.com/jonathanbossenger/enterprise-block-editor

 The course curriculum can be found here: http://raw.githubusercontent.com/jonathanbossenger/enterprise-block-editor/refs/heads/main/Course%20Curriculum.md

 Provide informative and fact-based content for a technical audience.